-The Stokes Croft Museum is a unique one-room collection and ‘record of the recent past’ of the eclectic neighbourhood.
+The Stokes Croft Museum is a unique one-room collection and “record of the recent past” for the eclectic neighbourhood.
 Rather than a historical account of the area, this gallery is dedicated to paying tribute to the cultural quarter by displaying an assortment of items and compositions that showcase the essence of Stokes Croft.
-Doubling as headquarters of the People’s Republic of Stokes Croft, this museum aims to encourage street art, support the local economy, and promote an open and inclusive environment.
+Doubling as headquarters of the People’s Republic of Stokes Croft, this museum aims to encourage street art, support the local economy and promote an open and inclusive environment.
 To get to know the identity of Stokes Croft, head to this museum for an unusual type of cultural exhibition.

-It is commonly acknowledged that the nightlife in Bristol is second to none.
+It is commonly acknowledged that nightlife in Bristol is second to none.
 It is no surprise that some of Bristol’s best clubs are right in the middle of Stokes Croft, the most creative and cultural hub in the city.
 Lakota Club burst onto the scene as one of the UK’s most famous clubs in the 1990s when raving became immensely popular.
-This massive three-storey venue often features internationally-renowned house, techno, drum ‘n’ bass and psychedelic trance DJs.
+This massive three-storey venue often features internationally renowned house, techno and psychedelic trance DJs.
 Blue Mountain is another long-established house of rave in Stokes Croft, dimly lit and grungy enough to create an atmosphere where underground music and ravers thrive.
-Any fan of underground music must spend a night at a club in Stokes Croft.
+Any fan of underground music must spend a night out at a club in Stokes Croft.

 If a heavy night of raving isn’t your ideal night out, the bar scene in Stokes Croft has many alternatives to offer.
-The Crofter’s Rights, one of the best bars in Stokes Croft, is famed for its jaw-dropping selection of craft beers from around the world, displayed on a large chalkboard upon entry to this restaurant and bar.
-This bar is regularly a host to live music events, showcasing local talent of all kinds of music and in keeping with the Stokes Croft community effort to think local.
+The Crofter’s Rights, one of the best bars in Stokes Croft, is famed for its selection of craft beers from around the world, displayed on a large chalkboard upon entry.
+This bar regularly hosts live music events and showcases all kinds of music from local talent, in keeping with the Stokes Croft community effort to think local.
 Unwind with a unique craft beer at this hip venue.

-The Stokes Croft neighbourhood has an incredible variety when it comes to a selection of what to eat.
-Most restaurants and food places in this neighbourhood are independent and place emphasis on sourcing local, fresh ingredients, as well as creating open and welcoming environments for all types of people.
-Often, venues double as art spaces for exhibitions, cinema screenings, and other events.
+The Stokes Croft neighbourhood has an incredible variety when it comes to places to eat.
+Most restaurants and food places in this neighbourhood are independent and emphasise sourcing local, fresh ingredients, as well as creating open and welcoming environments for all types of people.
+Often, venues double as art spaces for exhibitions, cinema screenings and other events.
 Some of the best vegan and vegetarian goodies are to be found at the restaurants in Stokes Croft.
-In addition to this, the cultural diversity of the community creates a variety.
-Sample a Lebanese-Jamaican wrap at Biblos, or a transatlantic selection of pancakes from At The Well.
+Plus, the cultural diversity of the community adds to the variety.
+Sample a Lebanese-Jamaican wrap at Biblos or a transatlantic selection of pancakes from At The Well.

 Going shopping in Stokes Croft guarantees a good find.
-The creativity of residents of Stokes Croft shines through in a project led by the People’s Republic of Stokes Croft to create art furniture, using materials found on the street and old furniture headed for a landfill, ‘local artists working with materials found locally create a new aesthetic that clearly evokes the soul of Stokes Croft’.
-This assortment of quirky cupboards, coffee tables, lamps and more, range greatly in price, from pocket change to thousands of pounds.
-Whether you need a new bedside table or just fancy window-shopping, this is a unique Stokes Croft activity to experience.
+The creativity of residents of Stokes Croft shines through in a project led by the People’s Republic of Stokes Croft to create art furniture, using materials found on the street and old furniture headed for a landfill.
+This assortment of quirky cupboards, coffee tables, lamps and more ranges greatly in price, from pocket change to thousands of pounds.
+Whether you need a new bedside table or just fancy window shopping, this is a unique Stokes Croft activity to experience.